 Even in this day and age with all the advancements in medical science and technology, Meningitis can be life-threatening.
 A large number of such cases are reported in the UK every year.
 The disease results in inflammation of the protective membrane that surrounds the brain and the spinal cord.
-Usually it is caused by a virus or bacteria, but even reasons like injury, certain medicines and illness can also lead to the disease.
+Usually, it is caused by a virus or bacteria, but even reasons like injury, certain medicines and illness can also lead to the disease.

 Disease types: There are five distinct types of Meningitis cases.

-Symptoms: The common symptoms of this type of Meningitis include fever, stiff neck and severe headache.
+The common symptoms of this type of Meningitis include fever, stiff neck and severe headache.
 Patients also develop nausea, rashes and light sensitivity within a few days of getting infected.
-Often, the symptoms are mistaken as flu and hence, private GP practices in London suggest to diagnose patients with such symptoms with utmost care.
+Often, the symptoms are mistaken as flu and hence suggest to diagnose patients with such symptoms with utmost care.

 Men B vaccine for children: This vaccine is mainly for babies falling in the age groups of 8 weeks, 16 weeks and 1 year.
 It protects your child from meningococcal group B bacteria.
 Considering the high Meningitis B vaccine cost at private clinics in London, you can take your baby to the routine childhood vaccination programme provided by the NHS.
-There, the preventive medication is provided free.
+There, preventive medication is provided free.

-Treatment: High dosage of anti-fungal intravenous medicines are prescribed in such cases.
+A high dosage of anti-fungal intravenous medicines are prescribed in such cases.

-Symptoms: Patients complain of stiff neck, fever, vomiting and sensitivity towards light.
+Patients complain of stiff neck, fever, vomiting and sensitivity towards light.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020